 Crackdown on Republicans

-There was also the dangerous conflict within the State with the then-outlawed IRA, led by former comrades of his like Sean Russell, resulting in internments, deaths on hunger strike, armed confrontations involving violent deaths of IRA and Gardaí and judicial executions by hanging.
+There was also the dangerous conflict within the State with the then-outlawed IRA, led by former comrades of his like Sean Russell, resulting in internments, deaths on hunger strike, armed confrontations involving violent deaths of IRA and Gardaí and judicial executions by firing squad and hanging.
 In the goalkeeper’s hands of Traynor, the country was in as safe custody as possible.

 Return to The Cabinet

-Sporting Links Again
+Sporting Links Continue

 Traynor also kept up his lifelong interest in soccer, becoming President of the Football Association of Ireland (FAI) in 1948 and leading the official FAI delegation at the famous 2-0 win over England at Everton’s Goodison Park in Liverpool the following year.
 He stayed in that position until 1958 at least.
 At his death he was FAI Patron.